swersk/compost-NYC/README.md

 ## Phase 2: Spatial Analyses</br>

-• Goal: Determine which buildings are within 400m (5min walking) of a compost bin.</br>
+• Goal: Determine which buildings are within 83m (1 street block), 250m (3min walking), and 400m (5min walking) of a compost bin.</br>
-• Create a buffer of 400m around each compost bin.</br>
+• Create a buffer of 400m around each compost bin.
+This is later used to compare accuracy of the sql command results.</br>

 *Buffer (400m) around each compost site:*
 ![buffer_zone](https://github.com/swersk/compostNYC/assets/111617376/7b60c35f-eff1-48b3-8038-800a87f5883d)

-Write SQL commands to identify the buildings that are within 83m (1 block), 250m (3min walking), and 400m (5min walking).
+Write SQL commands to identify the buildings that are within 83m, 250m, and 400m.

 ```
 SELECT